Pedestrians are at the highest risk of getting injured in a car accident. If you were injured in a car accident, make sure you know your rights.

 Pedestrians Injuries may entitle you to personal injury compensation

-In motor vehicle accidents, pedestrians are often more vulnerable than others.
+Motorcyclists and pedestrians are often more vulnerable than others in a motor vehicle accident.
 If you are hit by a car or any other type of motor vehicle in Western Australia, you may be entitled to compensation.

 Type of Pedestrian Injuries

 Pedestrian injuries from being hit by a car tend to be more severe due to less protection compared to other people involved in a car accident injuries claim.
 Injuries can include broken bones, cuts, internal injuries, head injuries, back injuries, neck injuries and leg injuries.
 Psychological injuries resulting from the injuries from a motor vehicle accident are not uncommon in the case of serious or catastrophic pedestrian injuries.

 Free Claim Check in 3 Minutes